 The city of Paris is 9 miles East to West, 6 miles North to South, giving it an area of 33.5 square miles, 86.7 square kilometers.
 Paris is 34 meters above sea level.

 The Seine river flows through Paris from South West to South East.
 The North bank is the Right Bank, la Rive Droite.
 The South bank is the Left Bank, la Rive Gauche.

 Paris is divided into 20 arrondissements numbered 1 to 20.
 The first arrondissement contains the Ile de la Cite, the Louvre and the Tuileries Gardens.

 The other arrondissements spiral from there in a clockwise direction.
 A zip code such as 75004 indicates Paris, 4th arrondissement.
 See detailed map of Paris Arrondissements with top Paris sights.
 Paris has one main City Hall and 20 arrondissement city halls.

 Under the Romans, the capital of France was Lyon (location).
-Paris first became the capital of France in 508 under King Clovis (picture).
-After centuries with no unique capital, Paris retrieved its status of capital of France under King Philippe Auguste (picture), who reigned between 1180 and 1223.
-You can see remains of the Philippe August Paris walls in the passageway between the Louvre parking and Louvre Museum
+Paris became the capital of France in 508 under King Clovis (picture).
+After centuries with no unique capital, Paris retrieved its status under King Philippe Auguste (picture), who reigned between 1180 and 1223.
+See remains of the Philippe August Paris walls in the passageway between the Louvre parking and Museum

 Paris remained the capital of France until today, with one four year interruption.
 During German occupation (WW2 , 1940-1944), the capital of France was Vichy.